Amplify Insights

 During July, the Amplify CWP Enhanced Dividend Income ETF (DIVO) returned 2.44% while the benchmark, the S&P 500 TR Index, returned 1.22% and the CBOE S&P 500 BuyWrite Index returned 1.13%.
 The Financials sector (+5.13%) was the biggest contributor to returns followed by Health Care (+4.83%) and Consumer Discretionary (+5.38%).1 Materials (-6.29%) contributed the least to the return during the period followed by Consumer Staples (-0.63%).
 Positions that contributed most significantly included UnitedHealth (UNH), Goldman Sachs (GS) and Home Depot (HD) while Microsoft (MSFT) and Merck (MK) were among the biggest detractors.

-No new positions were added in the Fund during the month but several existing positions were added to.
-Amgen (AMGN) and Honeywell (HON) were added to during July.
+No new positions were added to the Fund during the month, but several existing positions were added to.
+Amgen (AMGN) and Honeywell (HON) were added during July.
 The Fund’s position in Cisco (CSCO) was trimmed in June and fully closed in July as it has underperformed against the broader Technology sector, despite being reasonably priced with good free cash flow and an attractive yield.

 From an options standpoint calls were sold during the month on Apple (AAPL), Amgen (AMGN), IBM (IBM), Merck (MRK), Procter & Gamble (PG), and Walmart (WMT).